joshuahollis/joshhollis.dev/content/journal/im-joining-a-software-startup.md

 ---
 title: "Founding Movez AI"
-description: "Introducing Movez AI—a generative AI concierge that transforms user experiences by personalizing and enhancing interactions on Movez.com."
+description: "Introducing Movez AI—an interactive experience discovery concierge powered by generative AI, enhancing the Movez.com platform."
-date: "2023-10-25"
+date: "2024-05-25"
 ---

-I’m thrilled to announce the launch of [Movez AI](https://movez.ai/), an extension of Movez.com designed to elevate user experiences through generative AI.
-Similar to Tripnotes.ai, Movez AI acts as a concierge, offering tailored insights and adaptive recommendations, making each interaction unique and engaging.
+I’m thrilled to announce the launch of [Movez AI](https://movez.ai/), an interactive experience discovery concierge that extends the Movez.com platform.
+Inspired by the need for more personalized and immersive journeys, Movez AI uses generative AI to help users explore and engage with experiences in new and meaningful ways.

 ### Why Movez AI?

-Our users seek more intuitive, personalized experiences.
-Movez AI is our answer—a tool that anticipates user needs and offers dynamic, AI-driven interactions.
-By integrating sophisticated machine learning, we’re transforming Movez.com into a smarter, more responsive platform.
+Our goal with Movez AI is to make experience discovery as seamless and intuitive as possible.
+By anticipating user interests and offering curated recommendations, Movez AI transforms Movez.com into a dynamic, AI-driven platform that adapts to individual preferences, helping users connect with experiences that resonate.

 ### Looking Ahead

-The journey has just begun.
-As we develop Movez AI further, I look forward to sharing new features and innovations that redefine what's possible in personalized user experiences.
-Stay tuned!
+This is just the beginning.
+We’re excited to bring more innovative features to Movez AI, continually refining and enhancing the way users discover new experiences.
+Stay tuned as we expand the possibilities for interactive discovery on Movez.com.

-Thank you for joining us on this journey to make Movez smarter and more interactive.
+Thank you for joining us on this exciting journey with Movez AI!